 Life Insurance might seem like a modern invention – like a lightbulb moment that could have happened in the last century given the rise of corporate banking and massive financial companies.

-It actually goes back centuries – the first Life Insurance policies were taken out in the early 18th century and the first company to offer Life Insurance was founded in London in 1706.
+It goes back centuries – the first people took out Life Insurance policies in the early 18th century, and the first company to offer Life Insurance was founded in London in 1706.

-Given that was London in the 1700s, modern Life Insurance probably comes with a lot less moustache twirling and tricorn hats.
+Compared to London in the 1700s, modern Life Insurance comes with a lot less moustache twirling and tricorn hats.

-Life Insurance claims aren’t turned down that often – and when they are, there’s usually a reason for it.
-Knowing the reason gives you extra information to either make lifestyle changes or health changes (for example waiting for your medication to work and then reapplying).
+The insurers only refuse a small percentage of life insurance applications – and when they do, there’s a reason for it.
+Knowing the reason gives you extra information to either make lifestyle changes or health changes (for example, waiting for your medication to work and reapplying).